 Sheila:

-It sounds bleak, maybe, but it acknowledges the reality of rejection and stress.
+It sounds bleak, maybe, but it acknowledges the reality of rejection and

 Victor: